 ⚠️⚠️⚠️

 This vignette contains an expanded version of the basic ABC inference example from the homepage of demografr.
-It walks through the process of setting up a demografr ABC pipeline step by step.
+It walks through the process of setting up a demografr ABC inference pipeline step by step.

-After sequencing the genomes of individuals from these populations, we computed nucleotide diversity in these populations as well as their pairwise genetic divergence and a one \(f_4\) statistic, observing the following values of these summary statistics (which we saved in standard R data frames—perhaps saved by software we used for computing these from empirical sequence data):
+After sequencing the genomes of individuals from these populations, we computed nucleotide diversity in these populations as well as their pairwise genetic divergence and a one statistic, observing the following values of these summary statistics (which we saved in standard R data frames—perhaps saved by the software we used for computing these from empirical sequence data):

-observed_diversity <- read.table(system.file("examples/observed_diversity.tsv", package = "demografr"), header = TRUE)
+observed_diversity <- read.table(system.file("examples/basics_diversity.tsv", package = "demografr"), header = TRUE)

 observed_diversity